Counting Temporal Paths: Intractability Results for Temporal Path Counting

-It now follows immediately that the following algorithm correctly determines the existence or otherwise of a Hamilton path in $G$ with high probability.
+It now follows immediately that the following algorithm correctly determines the existence of a Hamilton path in $G$ with high probability.
 First, construct the graphs $G_{u,v}$ as described above; it is clear that this can be done in polynomial time.
-Next, apply the assumed FPRAS for \textsc{\# $(s,z)$-paths} to approximate the number of $(s,z)$-paths in each graph $G_{u,v}$ within a factor 2.
-If any of these approximate counts exceeds $2^{2n(n+1)\log n - 1}$, return YES; otherwise, return NO. \end{proof} We immediately arrive at the following corollary.
+Next, apply the assumed FPAUS (with error parameter $\delta = 1/12$) to sample an approximately uniform $(s,z)$-path in each $G_{u,v}$.
+If any of these sampled paths contains at least $2(n+1)\lceil 2n \log n \rceil$ edges, return YES; otherwise, return NO. If $G$ does not contain a Hamilton path, then we are certain to return NO, whereas if there is Hamilton path in $G$ we will return YES with probability at least $7/12 > 1/2$. \end{proof}